asadullah-moghul/weather-tracker/README.md

 Deliverables:

-Weather forecasted along your travel route, for your planned time of travel single forecast generated when route/time info is entered Real time updates of forecasts while traveling
+- Weather forecasted along your travel route, for your planned time of travel
+- Single forecast generated when route/time info is entered
+- Real time updates of forecasts while traveling
-Save “favorite” routes for frequent travel
+- Save “favorite” routes for frequent travel
-Ability for app to use GPS data and track route as well as the weather
+- Ability for app to use GPS data and track route as well as the weather